EstrellaDionis/web-sprint-challenge-applied-javascript/README.md

 2. What is an event?
 An event is user interaction with pages on the web.
 There are many different methods of interaction such as click, moving their mouse of an item or even scrolling their mouse wheel.

 3. What is an event listener?
-Event listenrs takes an event as previously mentioned and we give it a callback so that when the event is triggered, it runs the callback.
+Event listeners takes an event as previously mentioned and we give it a callback so that when the event is triggered, it runs the callback.

 4. Why would we convert a NodeList into an Array?
 For the ability to use higher order functions on them such as .forEach, .map etc. When we have them as a NodeList we do not have the ability to use these methods.